Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

 {\bf Cortical GM} was probed with OGSE in rat \cite{Does2003} and mouse \cite{wu2014,wu2016}, Fig.~\ref{fig:wu-does}.
-It was suggested \cite{mesopnas}, that the apparent $\omega^\vartheta$ behavior with $\vartheta=1/2$ can be rationalized via the dominance of the effectively $d=1$-dimensional diffusion along the narrow neurites (dendrites in GM) with the short-range disorder (e.g.\ spines, beads, varicosities) along them \cite{Shepherd30042002, Shepherd2003,Debanne555}.
+It was suggested \cite{mesopnas}, that the apparent $\omega^\vartheta$ behavior with $\vartheta=1/2$ can be explained by the dominance of the effectively $d=1$-dimensional diffusion along the narrow neurites with the short-range disorder (e.g., spines, beads, varicosities) along them \cite{Shepherd30042002, Shepherd2003,Debanne555}.
 The varicosities are known \cite{zhang-murphy-2005,li-murphy-2008} to become more pronounced in ischemia, which is consistent with the increase in the structural disorder-induced coefficient in front of the $\omega$-dependent term in Eq.~(\ref{Dw-approach}).
-The power law exponent $\vartheta=1/2$ also indirectly validates the effectively 1-dimensional diffusion along the so-called ``sticks", cf.\ Sec.~\ref{sec:sticks} below.
+Conversely, assuming short-range disorder (e.g., in the varicosity placement), the power law exponent $\vartheta=1/2$ then validates the effectively $d=1$-dimensional diffusion along the so-called ``sticks" (narrow channels used to model the intra-neurite space), cf.\ Sec.~\ref{sec:sticks} below.

 {\bf Human WM} was probed {\it in vivo} in both the longitudinal \cite{fieremans2016} and transverse directions \cite{fieremans2016,desantis2016}.
-The time-dependence of longitudinal diffusivity suggests restrictions are present along axons, which, similar to the GM case above, augments the commonly used ``hollow tube" model for diffusion inside and outside neurites (cf. Sec.~\ref{sec:sticks}).
-The ``hollow tube" filled with some effective Gaussian medium with diffusion coefficient $\Dinf$ becomes an effective theory technically valid only in the $t\to\infty$ regime {\bf (iii)}; for finite $t$, the non-Gaussian effects (time-dependent $D(t)$ and the higher-order cumulants) will be present.
+The time-dependence of longitudinal diffusivity suggests restrictions are present along axons, which, similar to the GM case above, augments the commonly used ``hollow tube" model for diffusion inside and outside neurites (cf.\ Sec.~\ref{sec:sticks}).
+The ``hollow tube" filled with some effective Gaussian medium with diffusion coefficient $\Dinf$ becomes an effective theory technically valid only in the $t\to\infty$ regime {\bf (iii)}; for finite $t$, non-Gaussian effects (time-dependent $D(t)$ and higher-order cumulants) will be present.